farrelleoin93/Milestone-2/README.md

 5. I decided to only have three different choices for "Our Top 3 Picks" instead of four as I felt it looked better.

-6. I placed the social icons on top of the copyright info in the center of the footer due to feedback I recieved from a couple of people that tested my website for me.
+6. I placed the social icons on top of the copyright information in the center of the footer due to feedback I recieved from a couple of people that tested my website for me.